Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 - $\epsilon$: The maximum distance between two points for them to be considered as part of the same cluster.
 A smaller value will result in more clusters, while a larger value will result in fewer clusters.
 - min\_samples: The minimum number of points required to form a dense region.
 A higher value will make the algorithm more conservative in forming clusters, while a lower value will create more clusters.

+We use cosine similarity as a distance metric for clustering with DBSCAN, which is motivated by several factors:

+1. High-dimensional data: News articles' text data, once vectorized (e.g., using TF-IDF), usually results in high-dimensional feature spaces.
+Cosine similarity is a better metric for high-dimensional spaces compared to Euclidean distance, as it mitigates the "curse of dimensionality."
+In high-dimensional spaces, Euclidean distances tend to become inflated and less meaningful.

+2. Text data and sparsity: After vectorization, text data is often represented in sparse matrices where most values are zeros.
+Cosine similarity is particularly well-suited for sparse data, as it measures the angle between two vectors rather than their absolute distances.
+This characteristic makes it less sensitive to the magnitude of the vectors and more focused on their relative orientations, which is useful for text data.

+3. Interpretability: Cosine similarity values range from -1 to 1, where 1 indicates that the vectors are identical, 0 means they are orthogonal (completely unrelated), and -1 implies they are diametrically opposed.
+This interpretable range is beneficial when analyzing the relationships between text documents, as it allows for an intuitive understanding of how similar or dissimilar the documents are.

+4. Robustness to document length: Cosine similarity measures the angle between two vectors, not their magnitude.
+Therefore, it is less affected by the difference in document lengths.
+This is important when clustering news articles, as the length of articles can vary greatly.

 ## Visualizing Clusters

 `visualize_clusters()` uses the t-SNE algorithm for 3D visualization of the clusters. t-SNE is suitable for visualizing high-dimensional data in lower-dimensional spaces, providing an intuitive understanding of the clustering results.